 An aftermarket blind spot monitor is an ideal addition if you own an RV car that's not equipped with a blind spot detection system.

-Blind spot monitor (BSM) system, or Blind Spot Detection (BSD) System is an advanced driving assistance system (ADAS) that notifies the driver if another vehicle has appeared within their blind zone and is at danger of a collision.
+Blind spot monitor (BSM) system, or Blind Spot Detection (BSD) System is an advanced driver assistance system (ADAS) that notifies the driver if another vehicle has appeared within their blind zone and is at danger of a collision.

 Aftermarket Blind-spot Monitor is just what its name implies: It keeps an eye on the space just off the rear quarter areas of your vehicle.